lordelph/icofileloader/README.md

 ## Lower level methods

-If you want to do more than just extract a single image from an icon, you can use lower level methods to inspect an .ico file and perform multiple renderings.
+If you want to do more than just extract a single image from an icon, you can use lower level methods of [IcoFileService][class-icofileservice] to inspect an .ico file and perform multiple renderings.

-The service is largely made up of a parser, which can provide an `Icon` instance representing an icon and the images it contains, and a renderer.
-The current renderer uses gd functions to provide a true color image resource with an alpha channel.
+The `fromFile`, `fromString` and `from` methods will parse an `ico` file and return an [Icon][class-icon] instance representing an icon and the [images][class-image] it contains.

+You can iterate the images in icon, examine them, and render them with `renderImage`

 For example, here's how you could extract all the images in an icon and save them as individual files.